John Butler (Ranger)

-John Butler (c.
-April 28, 1728 – May 12, 1796) was an American-born military officer, landowner, merchant and colonial official in the British Indian Department.
-During the American Revolutionary War, he was a prominent Loyalist who led the provincial regiment known as Butler's Rangers on the frontiers of New York and Pennsylvania.
-Born in Connecticut, he moved to New York with his family, where he learned several Iroquoian languages and worked as an interpreter in the fur trade.
-He was well-equipped to work with Mohawk and other Iroquois warriors who became allies of the British during the rebellion.
+Lieutenant-Colonel John Butler (c.
+April 28, 1728 – May 12, 1796) was a British Indian Department officer, landowner and merchant.
+During the American Revolutionary War, he was a prominent Loyalist who commanded Butler's Rangers.
+Born in New London, Connecticut, he moved to New York with his family, where he learned several Iroquoian languages and worked as an interpreter in the fur trade.
+He was well-prepared to work with the Mohawk and other Iroquois nations who became allies of the British during the rebellion.

-During the Revolutionary War, persuaded the Seneca to participate in the St. Leger's Expedition in New York.
-Afterwards he was given permission to raise a "corps of rangers" to work closely with Britain's native allies.
-Butler's Rangers participated in raids in New York and Pennsylvania, including the Cherry Valley Massacre and the Battle of Wyoming, also known as the Wyoming Massacre.
+During the Revolutionary War, Butler persuaded the Seneca and Cayuga to participate in the St. Leger's Expedition in New York.
+Afterwards he was given permission to raise a "corps of rangers" to work closely with Britain's Indigenous allies.
+Butler's Rangers participated in raids in New York and Pennsylvania, including the Battle of Wyoming and the Cherry Valley massacre.
 After the war Butler resettled in Upper Canada, where he was given a grant of land by the Crown for his services.
 Butler continued his leadership in the developing colony, serving in public office, and helping to establish the Anglican Church and the Masonic Order in what is now Ontario.

 Early life

-John Butler was born to Walter Butler and Deborah Dennison, née Ely, in New London, Connecticut in 1728.
+John Butler, the son of Walter Butler and Deborah Ely, was born in 1728 in New London, Connecticut.
 In 1742, his father moved the family to Fort Hunter on the frontier in the Mohawk Valley near the modern village of Fonda, New York.
-In 1752, John Butler married Catharine (Catalyntje) Bradt, of Dutch ancestry.
-The couple raised five children (two others died in infancy).
-Having learned several Iroquois and other Indigenous languages, Butler was employed as an interpreter, especially in the lucrative fur trade.
+John married Catharine (Catalyntje) Bradt of Dutch ancestry about 1752.
+The couple raised five children including Walter Butler.
+Two others died in infancy.
+Having learned several Iroquoian languages, Butler was frequently employed as an interpreter in the lucrative fur trade.

 French and Indian War

-In 1755, John Butler was appointed to the rank of captain in the British Indian Department.
-He served in the French and Indian War under Sir William Johnson.
+In 1755, John Butler was appointed to the rank of lieutenant in the British Indian Department.
+He served in the French and Indian War under Sir William Johnson and was promoted to captain.
 In 1758, he saw action with James Abercromby at Fort Ticonderoga and John Bradstreet at the Battle of Fort Frontenac.
-In 1759, he was made second in command of the Indians with Johnson at the Battle of Fort Niagara, where he played a crucial role in flanking the French reinforcements.
-In 1760, he continued as a second in command of the Indians in Jeffery Amherst's force at Montreal.
+In 1759, he served under Johnson as second-in-command of the Indigenous forces at the Battle of Fort Niagara, where he played a crucial role in flanking the French reinforcements.
+In 1760, he continued as second-in-command of the Indigenous warriors in Jeffery Amherst's force during the capture of Montreal.